the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 - `SET DEFAULT` : It works like SET NULL, except there's a default value to replace it.
 - `NO ACTION` (default)

+`ON UPDATE` is rarely used though, since the primary key is rarely updated.

 Modify existing tables
 ```sql
 ALTER TABLE table_name